purpleidea/mgmt/docs/faq.md

 ./mgmt run lang examples/lang/hello0.mcl --converged-timeout=5
 ```

-### When I try to build `mgmt` I see: `no Go files in $GOPATH/src/github.com/purpleidea/mgmt/bindata`.

-Due to the arcane way that `golang` designed its `$GOPATH`, the main project
-directory must be inside your `$GOPATH`, and at the appropriate FQDN.
-This is:
-`$GOPATH/src/github.com/purpleidea/mgmt/`.
-If you have your project root outside
-of that directory, then you may get this error when you try to build it.
-In this
-case there is likely a `go get` version of the project at this location.
-Remove
-it and replace it with your git cloned directory.
-In my case, I like to work on
-things in `~/code/mgmt/`, so that path is a symlink that points to the long
-project directory.

 ### Why does my file resource error with `no such file or directory`?

 If you create a file resource and only specify the content like this: